extrange/personal-blog/docs/blog/posts/2021-03-19-life-insurance.md

   <figcaption>Finally, I can check premiums without calling 10 agents</figcaption>
 </figure>

-**Update (Apr 2021)**: [MoneyOwl](https://www.moneyowl.com.sg/pricing/) is a service which independently assesses policies across insurance companies for you, and rebates you up to 50% of the commission they receive (of what your agent would normally get).
+**Update (Jan 2024)**: MoneyOwl ~is~ was a service which independently assesses policies across insurance companies for you, and rebates you up to 50% of the commission they receive (of what your agent would normally get).

 ## Term Life offers the same protection for a lower cost